 However, Georgia's Family Violence Ex Parte Protective Order and Family Violence 12 Month Protective Order forms contain provisions that can help protect animals.
 For example, judges may order the respondent to return property to the petitioner (#23 in both orders), which could include family pets.
 Both forms also include a broad section in which a judge may write further orders (#24 in the Ex Parte, #27 in the 12 Month Order), and this could also be utilized to make provisions for the safety of animals in the household.
+Such a provision might include language such as: "This order shall enjoin and restrain both of the parties from taking, concealing, removing, threatening, physically abusing, or otherwise disposing of any animal identified to the court as belonging to a household, until further order of the court."
 Similar provisions are available for the return of property in Georgia's Dating Violence Ex Parte and 12 Month Protective Orders.
-(Georgia's 2011 HB 493 would have done so by expanding the definition of family violence to include inflicting, attempting to inflict, or threatening to inflict unjustified physical injury against a family or household animal, but the bill failed to pass).